Random groups at density $d<3/14$ act non-trivially on a CAT(0) cube complex: Building Tiles

-Furthermore, the size of a potile is controlled as well.
+In this paper we will consider potiles which are either formed inductively, by glueing together potiles which share no 2-cells, or are a subset of such potiles.
+In this case, the size of a potile is controlled.
 Heuristically, this is because $X$ is globally negatively curved, and as the density $d$ increases the hyperbolicity constant $\delta$ increases.
 This allows pockets of local positive curvature to increase in size as well.
 This is made explicit in the following remark: